takuto-san/100-days-of-code/log.md

     7. JOINS – ambiguous columns
 - Got the cursor to move along with the mouse
 - Learned how the OS detects PCI devices and access their registers

+### Day 21: May 20

+**Today's Progress**
+- Solved two problems from LeetCode's Top Interview 150
+- Solved 22 problems from LearnSQL.com's "SQL Basic"

+**What I Learned?**
+- Practiced solving problems involving two pointer:
+    - 125 Valid Palindrome
+    - 68 Text Justification
+- Finished the chapter on JOIN
+- Learned how to use JOIN methods: INNER, OUTER, RIGHT, LEFT

+### Day 22: May 21

+**Today's Progress**
+- Solved two problems from LeetCode's Top Interview 150

+**What I Learned?**
+- Practiced solving problems involving two pointer:
+    - 111 Container With Most Water
+    - 15 3Sum
+- Understood when to use sorting and how to handle 3 valiables using pointer